ronaldsaeijs/CE-CLM/README.md

 For the binaries to work you need to have Visual Studio 2015 installed or need to install the 64-bit Visual C++ redistributable package.

-Explanation of how to use the command line binaries can be found [here](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Command-line-arguments)
+Explanation of how to use the command line binaries can be found [here](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Command-line-arguments).

+**Note:** As the CE-CLM model files are large (total ~1GB), we do not include the files in this release.
+When the programs are first run, they will offer to download the model files from (here)[http://sorena.multicomp.cs.cmu.edu/cen_patches/].
+If you wish to manually download the model files, save the .dat files to `model/patch_experts`.

 ## From code